AlexanderDrobyshevsky/vcn-project/README.md

 ![Logo](https://raw.githubusercontent.com/AlexanderDrobyshevsky/vcn-project/master/git-images/logo-s2.png) Vermilion Cascade Notebook (VCN)
 ===
-This program is intended for keeping and maintaining a large number of textual records in convenient and easy way with the ability to organize them hierarchically: creating sections and subsections.
-Each section keeps it own content.
+This program intended for keeping and maintaining a large number of textual records in convenient and easy way with the ability to organize them hierarchically: creating sections and subsections.
+Each section keeps own content.
 The name of the section is a header for that content.

 Next screenshot depicts this key feature.
 ![Main](https://raw.githubusercontent.com/AlexanderDrobyshevsky/vcn-project/master/git-images/the-main.png)